mkhamisi2007/Terraform-on-AWS-EKS/EKS/EBS/README.md

-There are 2 way for install and use it
+There are 2 way for install and use it - befor install we should make sure that IRSA is configured
 * ADD-ONS
 * Helm install